SAP-samples/kyma-runtime-extension-samples/api-mssql-go/README.md

 - Creating a development namespace in Kyma Runtime.
 - Deployment of Kubernetes resources which include
-  - API written in GO
+  - Deployment of API written in GO
   - An API-Rule
-  - A Kubernetes Service
+  - Service
-  - A Kubernetes Secret
+  - Secret

+## database-azure-mssql sample

+The deployment-servicebinding.yaml should be used if connecting to the `database-azure-mssql` example.
+This defines the deployment definition as well as an api rule to expose the function to the internet without authentication, but also defines a ServiceBinding and ServiceBindingUsage which configured it to use the `database-azure-mssql` ServiceInstance.

+This sample demonstrates:

+- Creating a development namespace in Kyma Runtime.
-  - A Kubernetes Config Map
+- Deployment of Kubernetes resources which include
+  - Deployment of API written in GO
+  - API-Rule
+  - Service
+  - ServiceBinding
+  - ServiceBindingUsage

 ## Prerequisites